 For example, it is exceedingly unlikely that a painting made by your 5 year old daughter will ever be valued at $100 million.
 It lacks the aesthetic and historical properties that will move or inspire people.
 Art experts won’t write catalogs, articles or books about it, museums won’t include it in exhibitions, and art historians won’t try to situate the work in its (art) historical context.

-And while a good photocopy of a Rembrandt may have many of the same aesthetic qualities as the original it will never sell for more than a couple of hundred dollars on the market because it lacks the historical properties and the rarity of the original, making it a hopeless candidate to satisfy our drive to collect.
+On the other hand, a good photocopy of a Rembrandt may have many of the same aesthetic qualities as the original, it will never sell for more than a couple of hundred dollars on the market.
+It lacks the historical properties and the rarity of the original, making it a hopeless candidate to satisfy our drive to collect.
 Similarly, a supermarket wine could taste just as good as a 1947 Cheval Blanc but it lacks the latter’s history and rarity, and the lyrical descriptions with which experts try to express its supposed intrinsic qualities.